jkk/formative/README.md

                       are in EDN instant (RFC-3339) format.

-                      All date/time fields are parsed into java.util.Date or java.sql.Time objects created using the UTC timezone.
+                      All date/time fields are parsed into java.util.Date or java.sql.Time (or Date for ClojureScript) objects created using the UTC timezone.
       :datatype-error - Optional custom error message to use if datatype validation fails.
       :note         - A bit of explanatory content to accompany the field